sajeebce/lms/COURSE_MANAGEMENT_IMPLEMENTATION_PLAN.md

 6. ✅ Add rich text editor
 7. ✅ Create course list page with filters
 8. ✅ Test all form validations

+**Additional Sprint 2 implementation details (Single Course form):**

+- Replace short/full description and FAQ question/answer textareas with the shared **Question Bank rich text editor**, including the full image dialog (tabs: `Upload`, `Server Files`, `Recent`, `URL`).
+- Implement Featured Image as a real upload via `StorageService` (tenant-scoped), with the picker mirroring Question Bank options: `Upload`, `Server Files`, `Recent`, `URL`.
+- Add Published date/time and Scheduled publish date/time controls to the Settings tab and persist them to `publishedAt` / `scheduledAt` in the Course model.
+- Implement Author name + Instructor selector (backed by `Teacher` from Academic Setup) as part of this sprint (no deferral).
+- Extend FAQ UX to support **Add / Edit / Delete / Reorder** with helper text that matches the actual interaction (drag-and-drop or move buttons).
+- Add optional **fakeEnrollmentCount** integer to the Course model + form + list rendering for social proof.
+- Refactor the single course form to use **React Hook Form + Zod + shadcn Form** instead of raw `useState`, following the global form standards (character limits, `FormMessage`, toast errors, etc.).

 **Deliverables:**